PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-settings.md

 This toggle is on Yes by default.

 When enabled, the terms and conditions are displayed in front-office during the checkout at the payment step.
-To validated the order the customer has to check the box.
+To validate the order, the customer has to check the box.
 Otherwise, the "place order" button is disabled.

 When disabled, the terms and conditions are not displayed in front-office at the payment step.